-In The Cartographer’s Conundrum, a large installation currently on view at Mass MoCA (Massachusetts Museum of Contemporary Art), artist Sanford Biggers maps artistic, cultural and spiritual practices, other disciplines and fields, i.e. Afrofuturism, and sacred geometry.
+In The Cartographer’s Conundrum, a large installation currently on view at the Massachusetts Museum of Contemporary Art (Mass MoCA), artist Sanford Biggers maps artistic, cultural and spiritual practices, other disciplines and fields such as Afrofuturism, music, and sacred geometry.
 The average visitor probably knows very little about these concepts, their diversity and the relationships that exist between them.
 However, Sanford’s presentation draws you in and provokes an unrestricted sort of curiosity that might lead to a more global understanding of the various issues involved.
-The Afrofuturist perspective was influenced by pioneers Sun Ra, George Clinton and Parliament-Funkadelic, Afrika Bambaataa, and others who produced works that resonate with contemporary artists and performers like Cauleen Smith, Rashid Johnson, even singer Janelle Monae–these examples are good starting points for exploring the themes in Sanford’s show.
+The Afrofuturist perspective was influenced by pioneers Sun Ra, George Clinton and Parliament-Funkadelic, Afrika Bambaataa, and others who produced works that resonate with contemporary artists and performers like Cauleen Smith, Rashid Johnson, even singers Erykah Badu and Janelle Monae –these examples are good starting points for exploring the themes in Sanford’s show.

 “I figured another place you wouldn’t think black people would be was in outer space.
 I was a big fan of Star Trek, so we did a thing with a pimp sitting in a spaceship shaped like a Cadillac, and we did all these James Brown-type grooves, but with street talk and ghetto slang.”
 (George Clinton)

-Creative syncretism, or as Sanford describes, the ”study of ethnological objects, popular icons, and the Dadaist tradition,” overlaps with Afrofuturism.
+Creative syncretism, or as Sanford describes, the ”study of ethnological objects, popular icons, and the Dadaist tradition,” intersects with Afrofuturism, a parallel cultural practice that brings together disparate technologies, new rituals of communication, and communities that remain open to the incorporation of older knowledge contexts.
 Scholar Roy Ascott argues that syncretism – the attempt to reconcile disparate practices – contributes to “our understanding of multi-layered worldviews” that are emerging with our social-cultural and spiritual engagements.
 These engagements reach across divides.
 Ethnomathematics is the study of the use of culture with the presentation of math.
 Ethnomathematician Ron Eglash wrote A Geometrical Bridge Across the Middle Passage: Mathematics in the Art of John Biggers (2004) to create awareness of the process through which this knowledge progresses and is exchanged.
 After Sanford talked about his contemporary mandala at Emory University I introduced him to Ron (my dissertation advisor) via email.
 Inspired by the response, I made the trek to Mass MoCA from Georgia Tech.

 As a practice, worldmaking implicates (visual and aural) language as a way to reflect and shape realities.
 The sense that order is imposed on a piece of a world by a sound, symbol or image is only one example among innumerable possible ideas: The artist adds something, deletes something, substitutes one symbol/image/sound for another, re-arranges elements; and with each change, the “reality” offered to the viewer changes.
 Understanding this process is critical to deciphering the complex symbologies presented in John Biggers’ worldview and Sanford’s translation.